RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/2-DL_basics/notes.md

 The choice of value of the learning rate must be such that the cost function reaches its minimum in a not too long time.
 * if the learning rate is too large I could miss the minimum.
-* if the learning reate is too small I will reach them minimum, but the optimization process would take too long
+* if the learning reate is too small I will reach the minimum, but the optimization process would take too long

 The best way to solve this problem is to choose an initial value and modify it during the learning, by reducing the learning rate as we move closer and closer to minimum so that we do not miss the minimum.